 As noted above, you get the same answer of Beta (Beta Coefficient) in each of the methods.

-Levered Beta is the Beta that contains the effect of capital structure i.e. Debt and Equity both.
+Levered Beta or Equity Beta is the Beta that contains the effect of capital structure, i.e., Debt and Equity both.
 The beta that we calculated above is the Levered Beta.

 Unlevered Beta is the Beta after removing the effects of the capital structure.
-As seen above, once we remove the financial leverage effect, we will be able to find the Unlevered Beta.
+As seen above, once we remove the financial leverage effect, we will be able to calculate Unlevered Beta.

 Unlevered Beta can be calculated using the following formula –